chrissamugana/projects/README.md

 ---

 Feel free to explore the individual project folders for implementation specifics.
-Contributions or suggestions for improvement are always welcome!
+Contributions or suggestions are always welcome!

 ---